StationQ/Liquid/README.md

 ## News

+__2017/06/21 Bug fixed in UserCode/DaveWecker/AltOutput.fs__

+User thiennm noted that classically controlled gates were dropping a qubit in the QASM output (see the Teleport example).
+His suggested fix has been adopted.
+Thanks!

 __2017/06/14 Fixed scripts on Linux and OSX__

 A recent change to FSharp on Linux and OSX made it impossible to incrementaly load scripts that were compiled with `/S`.
 We have updated the kit so that the linux directory now contains private copies of `FSharp.Core.*` which should fix the problem.